 ISO 13485 and ISO 27001

-ISO 13485 is the international standard for quality management in medical devices.
-ISO 27001 covers information security.
-Both are increasingly expected by partners and customers.
+ISO 13485 focuses on quality management systems for medical software and devices.
+ISO 27001 governs information security management practices.
+Both standards are increasingly expected by healthcare partners and enterprises.

 Must-Have Features in Modern Medical Software